Aston Martin One-77: Specifications

 Prior to the One-77's Paris Motor Show debut, various details about the car were revealed, but official specifications were not fully revealed until the 2009 Geneva Motor Show.

-The One-77 features a full carbon fibre monocoque chassis, a handcrafted aluminium body, and a 7312 cc DOHC 4 valves per cylinder V12 engine with Variable Valve Timing rated at 559 kW at 7,500 rpm and 750 Nm of torque at 5,000 rpm.
+The One-77 features a full carbon fibre monocoque chassis, a handcrafted aluminium body, and a 7312 cc DOHC, four valve per cylinder V12 engine with variable valve timing rated at 559 kW at 7,500 rpm and 750 Nm of torque at 5,000 rpm.
 Aston Martin claimed the engine to be the most powerful production naturally aspirated engine in the world when the first car was delivered.

 The car utilises a 6-speed automated manual transmission from Graziano Trasmissioni and height-adjustable pushrod suspension coupled with dynamic stability control.
 The One-77 features Pirelli P Zero Corsa tyres (255/35 ZR20 front, 335/30 ZR20 rear) and Carbon Ceramic Matrix brakes.

 The top speed was estimated to be 217 mi/h but actual tests in December 2009 showed a figure of 220.007 mi/h, with a 0–97 km/h acceleration time of approximately 3.5 seconds.

 The engineering and manufacturing of the carbon fibre chassis and suspension system was contracted to Multimatic of Canada.
 The projected weight was 1500 kg, but the production model weighs 1630 kg.